K-Sato1995/gatsbyBlog/content/posts/Ruby-Getters-and-Setters-Explained/index.md

   - getter-setter
   - Tutorial
 published: true
-description: "In this post, I will explain how getters and setters work in Ruby.
+description: 'In this post, I will explain how getters and setters work in Ruby.
 A getter method is a method that gets a value of an instance variable.
-Without a getter method, you can not retrieve a value of an instance variable outside the class the instance variable is instantiated from."
+Without a getter method, you can not retrieve a value of an instance variable outside the class the instance variable is instantiated from.'
 ---

 # What is a getter method?

 **A getter method** is a method that gets a value of an instance variable.